8 Absolute Laws of Employer Branding

 3. The Law of Publicity

 Publicity, not advertising, gives birth to a consumer brand.
-Anita Roddick built The Body Shop brand traveling the world, giving countless interviews about her environment views.
+Anita Roddick built The Body Shop brand traveling the world and giving countless interviews about her environmental views.
 After some positive and controversial years, the company has returned to its brand roots.

 Like with a consumer brand, publicity helps create an employer brand.
 The best publicity for your employer brand is your employees.
 Employees who become your employer brand ambassadors consistently share stories about the values of their place of work.
 This kind of PR will attract new talent and potential candidates excited to work at your company.